phoddie/node-red-mcu/readme.md

 Efficiency is essential for resource constrained device, but it is not a priority yet.
 For the current goal of determining if it is realistic to support Node-RED on MCUs, the projects just need to run, not run optimally.

 ## Method
 The conversion from Node-RED JSON objects to JavaScript objects happens in two separate phase.
-The first phase happens during the process of building a Node-RED MCU project; the second phase, while running the project.
+The first phase happens while building a Node-RED MCU project; the second phase, while running the project.

 The following sections look at some examples of the transform, starting from the Node-RED configuration of each object.